 * The race between the US and the USSR to put a man into space was a very near thing, with the Soviet Union edging ahead by sending Yuri Gagarin into orbit in April 1961.
 The Americans were playing catch-up when they shot Alan Shepard into space on a suborbital flight in May, but US President John Kennedy then raised the ante in the game enormously by committing America to putting men on the Moon.

-Red Army soldiers had been regarded as expendable by Stalin and many of his generals during the fight against the Fascists, so much so that even German soldiers were appalled at the indifferent way Soviet troops were sacrificed, but Stalin was dead.
-Despite his best efforts, even he had not managed to turn his citizens into the mindlessly obedient robots that Western propaganda, with some encouragement from the USSR's own absurdist propaganda machine, sometimes made them out to be.
+There was a perception in the West that the Soviet system was completely indifferent to the lives of the people; that was to an appalling degree true in Stalin's day, but he was dead.
+Despite Stalin's best efforts, even he had not managed to turn his citizens into the mindlessly obedient robots that Western propaganda, with encouragement from the USSR's own over-the-top propaganda machine, sometimes made them out to be.
 Korolyev was a paternalistic leader who worried very much about the safety of the "little swallows", the men who would ride his rockets into space.
 While there are still many rumors of cosmonauts killed in space with their deaths subsequently covered up, these rumors proved to have little basis in fact.
 However, both sides were in a hurry, both were cutting corners, and both would suffer accidents that were all too real.

 * On 12 April 1961, Yuri Gagarin rode a bus out to the launchpad where the Vostok capsule was waiting for him.
 He needed to relieve himself, so he did so against the tires of the bus through the suit's urine tube, establishing a "good luck" custom for all those who followed him.
 At the launch pad, cosmonaut Grigory Nelyubov embraced him, only to bump his head on the visor of Gagarin's helmet.
 Gagarin was strapped in and all systems were checked until everything was in place.
 As the Vostok booster lifted off the pad, Gagarin said: "Poyekahli (off we go)!"